 President, Walt Disney Studios Motion Picture Production

 As President of Walt Disney Studios Motion Picture Production, Sean Bailey oversees all aspects of live-action development, film production and physical production for Walt Disney Pictures.
-Upcoming titles include Saving Mr. Banks, the story of Mary Poppins, starring Tom Hanks as Walt Disney and Emma Thompson as P.L.
-Travers; The Muppets…Again!, starring Ricky Gervais and Tina Fey; Maleficent, starring Angelina Jolie; and Tomorrowland, directed by Brad Bird, written by Bird and Damon Lindelof, and starring George Clooney.
+Disney's most recent release was Saving Mr. Banks, the story of Mary Poppins, starring Tom Hanks as Walt Disney and Emma Thompson as P.L.
+Travers.
+Upcoming titles include Muppets Most Wanted, starring Ricky Gervais and Tina Fey; Maleficent, starring Angelina Jolie; and Tomorrowland, directed by Brad Bird, written by Bird and Damon Lindelof, and starring George Clooney.

 Prior to joining The Walt Disney Studios in 2010, Bailey produced Disney's TRON: Legacy, developing it in tandem with other media ranging from the Grammy-nominated, RIAA Gold-certified soundtrack by Daft Punk to a multi-platform video game and the Disney XD television series TRON: Uprising.
 In 2008, he founded Idealogy, Inc., with a focus on the evolution and future of creative content, developing high-quality stories that can live across media.